 Acknowledge and express your feelings.
 There are many ways to do this.
-Talk to a friend or family member, pastor or to a counselor.
-Write, paint or play music.
-Many people benefit from joining a support group and sharing their experiences with other members of the community.
+Talk to a friend or family member, pastor, or a counselor.
+Write, paint, or play music.
+Many people benefit from joining a support group and sharing their experiences with other members of the community pastor, or counselor.